Pickleball's popularity pops on area courts

 And North Attleboro has plans to add pickleball courts as well.
 The town council recently approved funding for courts planned for the Mason Field complex from the community’s free cash reserve fund.

-During budget discussions earlier this month, Council President Justin Pare said he was taken back by the number of residents who have commented about getting pickleball courts.
+During budget discussions earlier this month, Council President Justin Pare said he was taken aback by the number of residents who have commented about getting pickleball courts.

 “I’m shocked how many people play that,” he said.